 , minus the switch.
 In this trope, the music that's heard in the second scene is the same that is heard when the singer is on-screen.

 Also related: Two Scenes, One Dialogue

 ; Left the Background Music On

 - In Muppet Treasure Island during the song 'Love Led Us Here' the camera cuts away from the two lovers to show the triumphant pirates basking in their new wealth.
 This pirate scene is silent, and only the song is heard when it's playing.

-- In the Stargate Atlantis episode "Critical Mass" Teyla sings a song called "Beyond The Night" for a funeral.
-We hear the song while the rest of the base is frantically preparing to evacuate in anticipation of a Wraith attack.
+- In the Stargate Atlantis episode "Critical Mass", Teyla sings a song called "Beyond the Night" for a funeral.
+We hear the song while the rest of the base personnel are frantically preparing to evacuate in anticipation of a Wraith attack.